Stackclash/5e-vault/5. Mechanics/Items/Warship.md

 - **Cost**: 25,000 gp
 - **Weight**: ⏤

 *Source: Dungeon Master's Guide p.
-119*
+119. Available in the SRD and the Basic Rules.*